NVIDIA/aistore/authn/README.md

 | AUTH_SU_PASS | admin | Super user password (see `A super user` section for details) |
 | SECRETKEY| aBitLongSecretKey | A secret key to encrypt and decrypt tokens |

-Note: before starting deployment process don't forget to change the default secret key used to crypt and decrypt tokens.
+Note: before starting deployment process don't forget to change the default secret key used to encrypt and decrypt tokens.

-To change AuthN settings after deployment, modify its configuration file and restart the server.
+To change AuthN settings after deployment, modify the server's configuration file and restart the server.
 If you change the server's secret key make sure to modify DFC proxy configuration as well.

-### AuthN configuration files
+### AuthN configuration and log

 | File | Location |
 |---|---|
 | Server configuration | $CONFDIR/authn.json |
 | User list | $CONFDIR/users.json |
 | Log directory | $LOGDIR/authn/log/ |

-The configuration file is located at $CONFDIR/authn.json.

 ### How to enable AuthN server after deployment